DeepPavlovAdmin/convai/README.md

 The challenge will be run in two stages:

 ## Stage 1
-In Stage 1, we provide to the participants the datasets that includes:
+In Stage 1, we provide to the participants the datasets that include:
-* **User Request:** an initial user request in the conversational form, e.g., "What is Fickle Creek Farm?", with a label reflects if clarification is needed ranged from 1 to 4;
+* **User Request:** an initial user request in the conversational form, e.g., "What is Fickle Creek Farm?", with a label reflects if clarification is needed to be ranged from 1 to 4;
 * **Clarification questions:** a set of possible clarifying questions, e.g., "Do you want to know the location of fickle creek farm?";
-* **User Answers:** each questions is supplied with a user answer, e.g., "No, I want to find out where can i purchase fickle creek farm products."
+* **User Answers:** each question is supplied with a user answer, e.g., "No, I want to find out where can i purchase fickle creek farm products."

 * To answer RQ1: Given a user request, return a score [1 −4] indicating the necessity of asking clarifying questions.
-* To answer RQ2: Given a user request which needs clarification, return the most suitable clarifying question.
+* To answer RQ2: Given a user request which needs clarification, returns the most suitable clarifying question.
 Here participants are able to choose: (1) either select the clarifying question from the provided question bank (all clarifying questions we collected), aiming to maximize the precision, (2) or choose not to ask any question (by choosing `Q0001` from the question bank.)

-The dataset is stored in the following repositoty [https://github.com/aliannejadi/ClariQ](https://github.com/aliannejadi/ClariQ), together with evaluation scripts and baseline.
+The dataset is stored in the following repository [https://github.com/aliannejadi/ClariQ](https://github.com/aliannejadi/ClariQ), together with evaluation scripts and baseline.

 ## Stage 2

-The  TOP-5  systems  from  the  Stage  1  are  exposed  to  the  real  users.
-Their  responses—answers  and  clarifyingquestions—are rated by the users.
+The  TOP-5  systems from Stage  1  are exposed to real users.
+Their responses—answers and clarifying questions—are rated by the users.
-At that stage the participating systems are put in front of human users.
+At that stage, the participating systems are put in front of human users.
 The systems are rated on their overall performance.
-At each dialog step, a system should give either a factual answer to the user's query or ask for a clarification.
+At each dialog step, a system should give either a factual answer to the user's query or ask for clarification.
 Therefore, the participants would need to:
   - ensure their system can answer simple user questions
   - make their own decisions on when clarification might be appropriate